the demon Ariton (Egyn)

 Rank in the Hierarchy of Hell

-In the hierarchy of Hell, Ariton has a powerful middle rank as a Sub-Prince, just below the “Four Superior Spirits.”
-He serves these higher beings fully, acting as their chief officer and translating their broad commands into specific actions in the physical world.
+In the hierarchy of Hell, Ariton has a strong middle rank as a Sub-Prince, just below the ‘Four Superior Spirits.’
+He serves these higher beings as their chief officer, turning their broad commands into specific actions in the physical world.

 Ariton is often grouped with three other kings: Oriens, Paimon, and Amaimon.
-Together, they stand for the four corners of the world.
-Some texts mix up Ariton and Oriens, but the Abramelin system keeps them separate, with Ariton often seen as the “King of Kings” among the sub-princes.
+Together, they represent the four corners of the world.
+Some texts confuse Ariton and Oriens, but the Abramelin system keeps them separate, with Ariton often called the ‘King of Kings’ among the sub-princes.

-Ariton has 22 spirits who serve only him, but he also shares control over hundreds more with the other kings.
+Ariton commands 22 spirits who serve only him, but he also shares control over hundreds more with the other kings.
 He has few rivals at his level because the higher princes keep strict order.
-Still, he is known to be “hard to bind,” showing he is proud and resistant, needing a strong spiritual force to control.
+However, he is known to be ‘hard to bind,’ showing he is proud and resistant, and that he requires a strong spiritual force to control him.

 SPEAK THEIR TRUE NAMES… IF YOU DARE